-Making a summary turns out to be a messy work for those who are unfamiliar with the process and don’t know the main summarizing strategies.
-Indeed many students face the same problem during the source summarizing: the process itself more reminds a simultaneous catch of the several preys.
-Students simply sticking the detached texts fragments together instead of making the comprehensive summary of the material.
-If you don’t want to fall within the same gap read out the article sharing the summarizing strategies and techniques that will help you along the way.
+Making an outline turns out to be messy work for those who are unfamiliar with the process and don’t know the main summarizing strategies.
+Indeed many students face the same problem during the source giving a rundown: the process itself more reminds a simultaneous catch of the several preys.
+Students simply sticking the detached texts fragments together instead of making a comprehensive synopsis of the material.
+If you don’t want to fall within the same gap read out the article sharing the summary strategies and approaches that will help you along the way.

-“According to Buckley definition summarizing is reducing text to one-third or one-quarter its original size, clearly articulating the author’s meaning, and retaining main ideas.
-Diane Hacker explains that summarizing involves stating a work’s thesis and main ideas “simply, briefly, and accurately” .
-The purpose of summarizing is to briefly present the key points of a theory or work in order to provide context for your argument/thesis.”
+“According to Buckley definition summarizing is reducing text to one-third or one-quarter its original size, clearly articulating the author’s meaning, and retaining original ideas.
+Diane Hacker explains that it is involves stating a work’s thesis and main ideas “simply, briefly, and accurately” .
+The purpose is to briefly present the key points of a theory or work in order to provide context for your argument/thesis.”

-The whole summarizing procedure is highly valuable in terms of original meaning grasping, nothing works better for the material understanding than restating it with own words in a nutshell.
-Summarizing often is required as a part of education process because of this property, this way the student can show the deeper understanding of what has been learned.
+The whole summary techniques in writing procedure are highly valuable in terms of original meaning grasping, nothing works better for the material understanding than restating it with own words in a nutshell.
+It is often is required as a part of the education process because of this property, this way the student can show a deeper understanding of what has been learned.

-In other words, summarizing it is a more condensed form of the article, book or single piece of writing the purpose of which is to deliver the essence of the original but in the short way, leaving out all the unessential details.
+In other words, it is a more condensed form of the article, book or single piece of writing the purpose of which is to deliver the essence of the original but in a short way, leaving out all the unessential details.

 - Read the information source several times, in fact, read so many times as needed for you to fully understand the material